🇧🇷 Caso prefira ler em outra língua, esse artigo também foi publicado em português. Clique AQUI para acessar!

 If you opened this article, you are at least curious about the world of the Penguin.
 Be careful: you are being attracted to the more open-source, private and customizable side of the Force.

-Some people can feel comfortable in Windows and never even consider an alternative to it, many do not even know that there are options to the Microsoft system and others fear that Linux is just a "black screen" (terminal).
+Some people may feel comfortable in Windows and never even consider an alternative to it, many do not even know that there are options to the Microsoft system, while others fear that Linux world is just a "black screen" (terminal).

 The Operating System (OS) is the name given to the program or set of programs that manages computer resources, as a bridge with a graphical interface between hardware and the user.

 Linux, in fact, is not an operating system, but it is the kernel (core) present in several OSs.

 The kernel, in general, is the heart of the operating system: the part that makes the connection between applications and hardware, that is, who allocates and manages the machine's resources so that programs can run.